UltimateHackingKeyboard/agent/src/config-serializer/README.md

 **Compound types** are composed of primitive types, and/or compound types.
 All compound types must descend from the [Serializable](Serializable.ts) class, and saved into the [config-items](config-items) directory.

-**Array type** is a special compound type which is composed of a sequence of items of a specific type.
-Array items must descend from the [ClassArray](ClassArray.ts) class.

 ## Dumping serialization

 The serialization of configuration items is a complicated business, and many things can go wrong.
 That's the exact reason why serialization can be dumped to ease debugging.
 All you have to do is to set `Serializable.enableDump` to `true`, and you'll see something like the following upon serialization actions: